23 October 2020

 Now that we know what problems we’re facing with SMS authentication, let’s talk solutions.

 - One possible solution to our SMS woes might lie in using more than one SMS provider.
 While relying on more than just one provider is good practice, it becomes costly in the long run and it won’t solve the roaming issue.

 - Streamlining your UI/UX.
 Instead of making your users jump through several hoops, you can offer alternative verification methods to your users and let them choose what works best for them.

 - Employing other ways to authenticate your users alongside SMS.
-Messaging platforms like Telegram and WhatsApp are fast and secure ways to let your users log in quickly that has all the advantages of SMS but none of the drawbacks.
+Messaging platform like WhatsApp is fast and secure ways to let your users log in quickly that has all the advantages of SMS but none of the drawbacks.
 And here’s the kicker: they are way cheaper than regular text messages and they don’t rely on a multitude of telecom network operators.
 The widespread availability of free wi-fi networks all around the world ensures internet connectivity, thus if your user has access to your app, chances are he/she has access to said messaging platforms.
 This is where VerifyKit comes in.

 Authenticate your users through messaging platforms alongside SMS

 Verifying your users directly from these messaging services eliminates all the hassle from your user experience while streamlining your user journey and reducing churn rates.
 Using WhatsApp for authentication takes only seconds compared to the traditional SMS method and since it eliminates the need for the user inputting the code, it speeds up the process further and it boosts the verification success rate to a whopping 85%.
 This is exactly what a developer wants: a seamless and hassle-free way to welcome users back.